AhmdFahad/Chomsky-Grammar-Classification-Project/README.md

-# Computer-theory
+# Computer-theory:Grammar Classification

-Chomsky Classification of Poduction Rule
+Chomsky Classification of Grammars

 ![img.png](img.png)

-input:
+define Production Rule.

-the left side of production rule and the right side of production rule
+input:the left side of production rule and the right side of production rule

+S is a default start point

+constraints:
+when you define a Production rule make sure to name a non-terminal symbol as capital letter!capital letter is Vn, smalle letter for terminal.

 !capital letter is Vn
 !small letter is Vt

-S is start point